 According to organ transplantation data compiled by the WHO in 2008, Korea performed 13.64 living liver transplants per 1 million people, the highest among 96 countries in the world and twice the number of Singapore’s 7.33 cases.
 Singapore ranked 2nd.

-Number of liver transplants from a living donor Other data published by the Korean government (Korea Center for Disease Control & Prevention) shows that 824 people donated their livers in 2010, which accounts for 26% out of 3,116 donors in the world.
+Other data published by the Korean government (Korea Center for Disease Control & Prevention) shows that 824 people donated their livers in 2010, which accounts for 26% out of 3,116 donors in the world.
 In addition, 77% of liver transplants were from living donors among the total liver transplants, while the world’s average was 15%.
 Korea also recorded 62% in terms of kidney transplants from living donors, higher than the world’s average of 44%.

 In Korea, more than half of the livers (58.6%) were donated by children for their parents.
 This is a result of Korean culture which values filial piety and respects for parents.